Skip to main content

 Teaching

-Erik Jenelius is course responsible and main teacher for the Bachelor level course AH1025 Public Transport Systems, Buses and Rail.
+Erik Jenelius is course responsible, teacher and examiner for the Bachelor level course AH1025 Public Transport Systems, Buses and Rail.
 The course provides a basic knowledge of the condition, design, management and control of a public transportation system.
 Environmental impact, market, vehicle systems, planning, financing and organization are treated on a general level.
-He is also course responsible and teacher for the Master level course AH2173 Public Transport, which covers more advanced aspects of public transport planning, operations, analysis and evaluation.
+He is also course responsible, teacher and examiner for the Master level course AH2173 Public Transport, which covers more advanced aspects of public transport planning, operations, analysis and evaluation.

 Courses